SpencerTSmith/Heraclitus/README.md

 - Point light shadow mapping
     - Cube map array render target... pretty efficient storage, and can minimize draw calls with instanced rendering (6 instances for each map side)
     - Culls entities if not intersecting light radius sphere
+    - Configurable, can have cheaper non shadow casting point lights
+        - These are stored together on CPU in the same array (just a bool to distinguish) but are uploaded separately to GPU...
+Little less branchy in shader.
 - Sun shadow mapping
 - Full blinn-phong shading model
 - Menu (press ESC)